Australia's Police Badge History from Ozbadge.com

 vpkc33capaok.jpg

-A new, smaller Victoria Police Force, King's Crown Cap Badge was introduced in 1955/56 by CCP Porter; for "other ranks".
+A new, smaller Victoria Police Force, King's Crown Cap Badge was introduced in 1955/56 by CCP PORTER; for "other ranks".
+CCP PORTER exclusively wore a "bullion" version of this badge.
+Reproduced by Ozbadge

-This was basically a smaller version of the already issued larger cap badge/helmet plate (left), but was issued to be displayed on the new soft cloth, forage caps; as it was thought the existing badge looked too large for use on the forage cap.
+This was basically a smaller version of the already issued larger cap badge/helmet plate (left), but was issued to be displayed on the new soft cloth, forage caps; as the existing badge probably looked too large for use on the forage cap.
+Notice the oddity of the "dot" in the centre of the Southern Cross stars.
+What was Bertram Bro’s. thinking?

 Also issued with "CADET" or "P.W. with number", in plinth.
 Hallmarked "Bertram Brothers Melbourne".
-Numbered versions are Scarce individually, Cadet and P.W.
-(Police Woman with number) are Very Rare.
-Matching numbered sets of both the larger "helmet plate/cap badge" (left) and the smaller "forage cap badge" (as above) are Extremely Rare.
-An Extremely Rare "0000" version also exists.
+Numbered versions are now Rare, Cadet and P.W.
+(Police Woman) are Very Rare.
+Matching, numbered sets, of both the larger "helmet plate/cap badge" (left) and the smaller "forage cap badge" (as above) are Extremely Rare.
+An Extremely Rare, "0000", version of this badge exists, with two "screw-type" fasteners. c 1955 - 1973.

 Note: Fictitious numbers on badges.